-The accompanying financial statements have been prepared from the Fund's accounting records, which are maintained in nominal monetary terms at each transaction's date, in accordance with SBS regulations established for the Fund, in force in Peru as of March 31, 2022 and December 31, 2021 and in a supplemental manner, in the absence of specific SBS regulations, with the International Financial Reporting Standards (henceforth "IFRS") approved in Peru through resolutions issued by the Peruvian Accounting Council (CNC, for its Spanish acronym) in force in Peru as of March 31, 2022 and December 31, 2021.
+The accompanying financial statements have been prepared from the Fund's accounting records, which are maintained in nominal monetary terms at each transaction's date, in accordance with SBS regulations established for the Fund, in force in Peru as of September 30, 2022 and December 31, 2021 and in a supplemental manner, in the

 The preparation of the accompanying financial statements requires the Management perform estimates that affect the reported amounts of assets and liabilities, income and expenses and the disclosure of material events in the Notes to the financial statements.
 Estimates are continually evaluated and are based on historical experience and other factors.
 Actual results could differ from those estimates.
-The most significant estimates in relation to the accompanying financial statements correspond to the provision for doubtful accounts, valuation of investments, valuation of derivative financial instruments, estimation of useful life and recoverable value of property, furniture and equipment and intangible assets, and assets and liabilities for deferred income tax, whose accounting criteria are described in this Note.
+The most significant estimates in relation to the accompanying financial statements, valuation of derivative financial instruments, estimation of useful life and recoverable value of property, furniture and equipment and intangible assets, and assets and liabilities for deferred income tax, whose accounting criteria are described in this Note.